 Greenbush Line Rail Restoration

-As part of a joint venture, STV was responsible for all engineering and architectural design as well as the management of all design consultants for the project.
-In addition to supporting the restoration and reconstruction of the 18-mile right-of-way, as well as the new stations and parking facilities, STV also developed a state-of-the-art signal and communication system and designed the rehabilitation or replacement of 18 bridges, 29 signalized grade crossings and 19 signalized traffic intersections.
+As part of a joint venture, STV served as the lead designer responsible for all engineering and architectural design and the management of all design consultants.
+The firm supported the full restoration of the 18-mile alignment, created new stations and parking facilities and developed a state-of-the-art signal and communications system.
+STV also designed the rehabilitation or replacement of 18 bridges, 29 signalized grade crossings and 19 signalized traffic intersections.

 Restoring commuter rail service along a historic corridor in the South Shore of Massachusetts